geerlingguy/raspberry-pi-pcie-devices/extras/cross-compile/legacy-vagrant/README.md

 # Raspberry Pi Linux Cross-compilation Environment

-> **NOTE**: The old Vagrant and VirtualBox-based build environment is now stored in the [`legacy-vagrant`](legacy-vagrant/) directory.
+> **NOTE**: This build environment is deprecated.
+I no longer need to use it since I don't need VirtualBox's USB device support on my Mac (I now use SSHFS to copy the built kernel to a Pi).
+Also, with M1 Macs not supporting VirtualBox, this build environment's days are numbered.

-This environment can be used to [cross-compile the Raspberry Pi OS kernel](https://www.raspberrypi.org/documentation/linux/kernel/building.md) from a Linux, Windows, or Mac workstation using Docker.
+This environment can be used to [cross-compile the Raspberry Pi OS kernel](https://www.raspberrypi.org/documentation/linux/kernel/building.md) from a Linux, Windows, or Mac workstation using Vagrant and VirtualBox.

+Note that on Linux, you're probably better off doing things natively, or in a Docker container, which reduces the overhead of installing VirtualBox.

+Plus, Oracle.
+Yuck.

 This build configuration has only been tested with the Raspberry Pi 4, CM4, and Pi 400, and run on macOS.

-## Bringing up the build environment
+## Bringing up the VM

-  1. Make sure Docker is installed.
+  1. Make sure Vagrant, VirtualBox, and the VirtualBox Extension Pack are installed.
-  1. Build the Docker image you'll use for compilation: `docker build -t cross-compile .`
+  1. Bring up the Vagrant machine that you'll use for compilation: `vagrant up`
-  1. Run an instance of the Docker image:

-     ```
-     docker run --device /dev/fuse --cap-add SYS_ADMIN --name cross-compile -it cross-compile bash
-     ```

-You will be dropped into a shell inside the container's `/build` directory.
-From here you can work on compiling the kernel.

-> After you `exit` out of that shell, the Docker container will stop, but will not be removed.
-If you want to jump back into it, you can run `docker start cross-compile` and `docker attach cross-compile`.
+  1. Log into the Vagrant machine: `vagrant ssh`

+## Attaching a USB card reader device

+> This step is not required if you are copying the built kernel to the Pi over the network or via some other means than the microSD card.

+In order to compile the kernel and copy it into place on a Pi OS image/card, you need to directly attach a USB microSD card reader (or a flash/SSD/whatever drive) to the VirtualBox VM.

+You will likely need to install the "VirtualBox Extension Pack", which you can download from the [VirtualBox Downloads](https://www.virtualbox.org/wiki/Downloads) page, then double-click on it to install it.

+To do this:

+  1. Shut down the Vagrant machine: `vagrant halt`
+  1. Open VirtualBox
+  1. Go into the Settings for the 'cross-compiler' VM.
+  1. Go to Ports > USB
+  1. In the 'USB Device Filters' section, add your card reader or drive.

+Then restart the VM with `vagrant up`, and log back in with `vagrant ssh`.

+Note that if you have an older Mac, you might need to modify the Vagrantfile to use different USB settings.
+And you could technically configure the device in the Vagrantfile, but since I use at least four different Mac / card reader combinations, I didn't want to hard-code it.

 ## Compiling the Kernel